jhlfrfufyfn/hadoop-web-robot/README.md

 git clone https://github.com/big-data-europe/docker-hadoop
 ```

-2. Build and run the docker container in uthe directory you put hadoop from step 1:
+2. Build and run the docker container in the directory you put hadoop from step 1:

 ```
 docker-compose up -d